API Reference

 Async version of chat_in_terminal().
 Use in environments when there is already an asyncio loop running (e.g. Google Colab).

 Print tokens from a stream to the terminal, with the width of each line less than width.
-If prefix is provided, indents each line after the first by the length of the prefix.
+If prefix and width are provided, indents each line after the first by the length of the prefix.

 This is a helper function intended to be used with Kani.chat_round_stream() or Kani.full_round_stream().